WorldWideWest/car-repair-shop-system/README.md

 With the structure of the first table in place we move to create the second table that will reference the first table, and that is the only structural difference between the two.

-The Status table contains the field ticket that references as a foreign key the Ticket table, and has a ON DELETE CASCADE constraint, that means if the record that is referenced deleted go ahead and delete all enteries that reference that record.
+The Status table contains the field ticket that references as a foreign key the Ticket table, and has a ON DELETE CASCADE constraint, that means if the record that is referenced deleted go ahead and delete all entries that reference that record.

-The reason why `Status` contains backticks is because it is a SQL keyword and by adding backticks we converte it to normal string.
+The reason why `Status` contains backticks is because it is a SQL keyword and by adding backticks we converted it to normal string.
 ```sql
 DROP TABLE IF EXISTS `Status`;
 CREATE TABLE IF NOT EXISTS `Status`(